rachael-ojo/GitLens-landing-page.github.io/README.md

 ### Why We Chose These Solutions

-i chose React for its component-based architecture, which allows for reusable UI components.
-Node.js and Express were selected for the backend due to their asynchronous nature and scalability.
-MongoDB was chosen for its flexibility in handling unstructured data.
+I chose React for its component-based architecture, which allows for reusable UI components.
+Flask was selected for the backend due to its lightweight nature and simplicity, making it easy to develop and maintain the server-side logic.
+SQLite3 was chosen for its ease of setup and ability to handle structured data efficiently, making it an excellent choice for development environments and small-scale applications.

 ## Challenges and Solutions

 ### Challenge 1: Real-time Collaboration

-**Solution:** i implemented WebSockets to enable real-time which allows for instant updates and synchronization of code changes.
+**Solution:** I implemented WebSockets to enable real-time which allows for instant updates and synchronization of code changes.

 ### Challenge 2: Detailed Blame Annotations

-**Solution:** i developed a custom algorithm that integrates with Git to fetch detailed blame information.
+**Solution:** I developed a custom algorithm that integrates with Git to fetch detailed blame information.
 This involved parsing commit histories and associating each line of code with its respective author.

 ### Specific Example

-One of the major challenges was handling large repositories with extensive commit histories. i optimized our algorithm by implementing lazy loading, which loads commit information on demand rather than all at once.
+One of the major challenges was handling large repositories with extensive commit histories.
+I optimized our algorithm by implementing lazy loading, which loads commit information on demand rather than all at once.

 ## Learnings and Future Iterations

-This project has been a tremendous learning experience. i gained deeper insights into Git's inner workings and improved my skills in real-time data processing.
-For future iterations, i plan to:
+This project has been a tremendous learning experience.
+I gained deeper insights into Git's inner workings and improved my skills in real-time data processing.
+For future iterations, I plan to:

 - Integrate with more version control systems
 - Enhance the UI/UX for better user experience